 No matter which type of adoption you choose, every parent needs to do the necessary paperwork for a home study, which is a detailed written report of your family and background.
 Completed by an adoption agency or a licensed social worker, it includes information about your employment, history, marriage, home, and finances.
-The home study must include information pertaining to whether the proposed home is a suitable environment for a child and should include at least one interview with each parent, school-aged child, and other household members.
+The home study must include information about whether the proposed home is a suitable environment for a child and should include at least one interview with each parent, school-aged child, and other household members.
 Home studies for an Oklahoma adoption should also include three written references.
 You will also need to verify your marital status, employment, income, health history, and medical care.

 You will also be required to complete a background check, which includes a fingerprint-based criminal check, a search of the Department of Corrections sex offender registry, and a search of the child abuse and neglect system.
-If you have not had continuous residency in Oklahoma for five years prior to the home study, you will need a child abuse registry check from every other state in which you have lived in the last five years.
+If you have not had a continuous residency in Oklahoma for five years before the home study, you will need a child abuse registry check from every other state in which you have lived in the last five years.

 Domestic adoption is the process of adopting a child in the United States and is typically a private infant adoption either in the state of Oklahoma or across state lines.

 If you use a licensed adoption agency, be sure to check on your agency’s process as there can be additional requirements other than the ones listed here.
 You will typically begin with an application process and home study.
 Once you have your home study complete, finding a match with prospective birth parents can happen in several ways.
-Matches often take place through word of mouth, online, or through Parent Profiles.
-In Oklahoma, you are allowed to advertise for an adoption.
+Matches often take place through word of mouth, online, or Parent Profiles.
+In Oklahoma, you are allowed to advertise for adoption.
 However, you cannot use an adoption facilitator for an Oklahoma adoption since this is prohibited.
 An adoption facilitator is someone who, for a fee, matches you with a birth parent.

 Living expenses are legal for birth parents, but there are limits to what kind of support you can provide.
 Expenses that are allowed include attorney fees, medical expenses, adoption-related expenses, counseling, living expenses, and travel related to the adoption.
 Expenses for vacations or gifts are not permitted.
 You are also not allowed to provide support after two months post-placement for living expenses and not after six months post-placement for counseling expenses.
 Always check with a licensed adoption attorney or agency about any expenses you provide for birth parents.

-When your child has contact with a birth parent, this is called an open adoption.
-You will decide ahead of time how much contact you want your child to have with his birth parents.
+When your child has contact with a birth parent, this is called open adoption.
+You will decide ahead of time how many contacts you want your child to have with his birth parents.
 Many birth parents will request pictures and some will want to remain in contact as the child grows up through home visits or a visit at a neutral location.
 Establishing ahead of time what the expectations are is important, especially in Oklahoma where these contacts are legally enforceable.
 However, there is no specific punishment related to broken contracts.
 It helps for both sides to be clear about the expectations regarding an open adoption to avoid misunderstandings.

 Oklahoma also uses a putative father registry.
 This allows men who have fathered a child out of wedlock to file a claim of paternity so they receive notice of an adoption proceeding.
 The putative father registry isn’t just for biological fathers.
-It also helps promote the finality of an adoption since those who don’t file paternity lose their rights to be notified about an adoption.
+It also helps promote the finality of adoption since those who don’t file paternity lose their rights to be notified about an adoption.
 A putative father can relinquish his rights before a child is born.